titanXL/RPS/README.md

 ## Rest structure:

     An abstract route representation could be found in server.js!
 Every implemented route can be found in its corresponding model.
-All routes are flat with a maximum depth of about three levels.
+All routes are flat with a maximum depth of about three levels!